 Lindsey Dietz says

 Wow!
 So much went into this!
 You know I love the topic of balanced blood sugar, and this is so well-written.
-I don’t eat much fruit anyway, and I only use low-carb sweeteners.
-I think this helps free my diet up for the slow-digesting carbs, like sprouted brown rice and sweet potatoes, which are healthier anyway!
+I don’t eat much fruit anyway.
+I think this helps free my diet up for the slow-digesting carbs, like sprouted brown rice and potatoes, which are healthier anyway!

 Megan Stevens says